Are you aware of the advantages of calibration software and automating asset management but unsure how they come about?

 Can the software enable you to determine your calibration quality using several data visualizations?

-Can you eliminate erroneous outliers from presented reprojection errors for every observation and repeat the calibration to achieve a more dependable outcome?
+Can you eliminate outliers from presented reprojection errors for every observation and repeat the calibration to achieve a more dependable outcome?

 Is a statistical analysis of the calibration results available?
 With attributes like these, you can effortlessly note biased results in your acquisition.